Nemin32/Nemin32.github.io/_drafts/fanfic.md

 it's time we made all the others pay for what they've done to us.'

 "I could not believe my ears, but I saw it in their eyes that they were serious.
-I've tried my hardest to pleade with them, I told them how continuing the cycle will only cause more pain in the long run.
+I've tried my hardest to plead with them, I told them how continuing the cycle will only cause more pain in the long run.
 They just laughed, then made it clear that the only way I was to leave the room alive was if I pledge my support and loyalty to their cause.

 Peg heard an odd whooshing sound from behind himself, but before he could glance back, some of the carvings from the desk flew past his head and came to a halt suspended around Abe's body.